yonatankarp/rabbit-hole/README.md

     }
 ```

 **NOTE** - The TTL of the exchange cannot be changed after it was set.
-The only way you change the  TTL is to  delete
+The only way you change the TTL is by deleting
-the current exchange and create a new one.
+the current exchange and creating a new exchange.

-6. Add the following to your `application. properties`
+6. Add the following to your `application. properties`:
 ```properties
 # Required for RabbitMQ will acknowledge the messages going to the retry queue and won't return them to the top of the queue
 spring.rabbitmq.listener.simple.default-requeue-rejected=false